 Her client profile also includes Canadian-Egyptian journalist Mohamed Fahmy, who returned to Canada in October 2015 after spending two years in an Egyptian prison over 'terrorism-related' charges.
 Numerous IFEX members – particularly Canadian Journalists for Free Expression – advocated for Fahmy's release.
 When Fahmy and his colleague Baher Mohamed were pardoned in September 2015, Clooney stated “This is a historic day in Egypt where the government has finally corrected a longstanding injustice, and set two innocent men free.”

-In January 2016, it was announced that Clooney would be representing award-winning investigative Azerbaijani journalist Khadija Ismayilova, who has been behind bars since 2014 on what many consider to be politically-motivated charges.
-Many IFEX members, including the Institute for Reporters Freedom and Safety are also calling for charges against Ismayilova to be dropped and for the journalist to be released.
+In January 2016, it was announced that Clooney would represent the award-winning investigative Azerbaijani journalist Khadija Ismayilova, who had been behind bars since 2014 on what many consider to be politically-motivated charges.
+She was freed on a suspended prison sentence in May 2016.
+Many IFEX members, campaigned for Ismayilova's release, and continue to call for all the charges to be dropped and that she be granted complete freedom.

 "It's important to fight for the right of journalists to tell the world what is happening in their countries," Clooney told RFE/RL in an e-mail regarding Ismayilova's case.

-In addition to her extensive case profile, Clooney has worked as an adviser to Kofi Annan, the Joint Special Envoy of the United Nations and the Arab League on Syria, and is a member of the Expert Panel of Preventing Sexual Violence Initiative – which seeks to gather evidence of sexual crimes committed in conflict zones.
+In addition to her extensive case profile, Clooney is a member of the Expert Panel of Preventing Sexual Violence Initiative - which seeks to gather evidence of sexual crimes committed in conflict zones.
+She is also representing Nadia Murad, a Yazidi woman who suffered rape and sexual violence at the hands of ISIS, and together they are calling for the UN and Iraqi government to carry out an investigation into the group's atrocities.

-Clooney is currently a visiting professor at Columbia Law School.
+Clooney was a visiting professor at Columbia Law School during 2015 and 2016.